 Deprived of the sun and warmth for six months or so each year, Toronto takes its spring and summer very seriously.
-Perhaps that’s why Torontonians are so energetic and full of life by the time the good weather finally does rolls around, never passing up an opportunity to soak up every last drop of the sun.
+Perhaps that’s why Torontonians are so energetic and full of life by the time the good weather finally rolls around.

-There’s perhaps no better way to enjoy summer in Toronto than from one of the beloved rooftop bars, as they combine the great weather with the city’s insatiable appetite for the trendy, glamorous and contemporary.
-These establishments take patio season to a new level completely and tend to bring out the best in what the city has to offer — incredible views of the continually-expanding Toronto skyline, a world-class dining scene, great design and vibrant atmospheres.
+There’s no better way to enjoy summer in Toronto than from one of its rooftop bars, as they combine great weather with the city’s insatiable appetite for the trendy, glamorous and contemporary.

 Centrally located in the heart of Toronto’s Entertainment District, The Porch always seems to have a vibrant atmosphere radiating from it.
-It’s become a favorite spot for after-work drinks, lazy summer nights and pit stops before a Blue Jays game (the Rogers Centre is just a few blocks away).
+It’s become a favorite spot for after-work drinks, lazy summer nights, and pit stops after a visit to Toronto’s St. Lawrence Market (it’s just a 20 minute walk away, and makes for a perfect weekend activity).
 It’s convenient location even offers an up-close and personal view of the CN Tower itself.

 This swanky Japanese restaurant and lounge is located in the upscale neighbourhood of Yorkville, which sits just outside of Toronto’s downtown core.
 The rooftop bar is characterized by its chic minimalist design with wooden decor, lush topiary and cabanas.
 Whether you want to enjoy a flavourful cocktail as the sun sets or you want to enjoy a wonderful dining experience at night, Kasa Moto is truly an oasis that will make you forget about the city life for a bit.